So why is Radiohead’s The Bends on this best 1,000 albums ever thing?

 On top of the otherworldly and textured sounds that Radiohead creates, Thom Yorke has a rangy and expressive voice that adds yet another compelling element.
 On “Planet Telex,” I’m struck by how Bono-ish he sounds, for example.

-My favorite songs on The Bends – “Just” and “My Iron Lung” chief among them – are the ones that point in the direction of where the band is heading (spoiler: if you haven’t guessed already, there’s more Radiohead to come as the best 1,000 albums ever plunges into the Top 350).
+My favorite songs on The Bends – “Just” and “My Iron Lung” chief among them – are the ones that point in the direction of where the band is heading.

 Both of those songs are dreamy, a little bit dark, strange, and certainly unusual while still playing roughly in the alternative rock space.
 So unusual in fact, even at this stage in the band’s career, that Radiohead’s music sits apart as its own thing, really.